 My unlearning journey

-With the Codex, I wish to offer a materialist introduction to the confluence of Design and politics for anyone wishing to refine their ability to approach problems from a perspective distinct from the conventional neoliberal approach.
-With the Codex, I want to provide adequate resources to exert a more significant counterforce against the system that relentlessly exploits and harms our world.
+The Codex is a collection of concepts and references that holds my unlearning journey and many years of teaching materials gathered across sub-disciplines.
+It situates design within a materialist, critically reflective and ecologically radical framework, offering an alternative lens for understanding and navigating design practice today.
+With the Codex, I offer a materialist introduction to the confluence of design and politics for anyone wishing to refine their ability to approach problems from a perspective distinct from the conventional neoliberal one.
+I want to provide adequate resources to exert a more significant counterforce against the system that relentlessly exploits and harms our world.

 Sharing

-My design approach, underpinned by anarchism’s core tenets, advocates a collaborative design practice defined by open access to knowledge, self-governance and shared learning.
-Drawing inspiration from Free Schools and Critical Pedagogy, this approach encourages an anti-capitalist and critical practice of Design, relying on curiosity, imagination and creativity, challenging the established norms within Design.
-I support a Design practice based on open knowledge exchange and view my experiences as shared resources readily accessible to those seeking a more profound and critical Design understanding.
-This vision reflects my blueprint for constructing a transformative design practice, leveraging principles of mutual aid, free idea exchange and egalitarianism.
+My design approach, shaped by some of anarchism’s core tenets, advocates a collaborative practice defined by open access to knowledge, self-governance and shared learning.
+Drawing on Free Schools and Critical Pedagogy, it encourages an anti-capitalist and critical practice of design built on curiosity, imagination and creativity, challenging market-driven norms.
+I support a design practice grounded in open knowledge exchange.

 Imagery